that-JC-guy/Lexicon-StreamDeck-Workflow/README.md

 ```
    - This will download the Node-RED docker image, start it and setup the internal networking.
 7. Test if Node-RED is working by opening a web browser to this address - "http://127.0.0.1:1880".
 If you see the Node-RED page, you are good to continue.
+>[!NOTE]
+>Tips and tricks for managing your Node-RED docker instance can be found at [https://nodered.org/docs/getting-started/docker](https://nodered.org/docs/getting-started/docker)

 #### Configuring Node-RED
 8. Copy the contents one of the workflows (basic recommended at first):